Asees-Khurana1/Data-Backup-App/README.md

 #### Functionality

+- **Database Setup**: Configures and provides a singleton instance of the Room database.
-- Provides access to DAOs such as `FileDao`
+- **DAO Access**: Provides access to DAOs such as `FileDao` to perform database operations.
+- **Database Configuration**: Specifies the database version and entities included in the database schema.

 ### FirebaseDBHelper